jsailo/notes/blog/about-me.md

 Technical Writer based in Delhi with over 17 years of writing technical documentation.
 Has written documentation for software and hardware products whose domains range from Telecom, RPA, ATM/POS transactions management, ERP, CRM, enterprise mobile applications, guest facing technologies, and embedded systems.
 Has written documentation for blue chip companies that include, HP, Microsoft, and NCR Teradata.

 No ideologies.
-Doesn't preach.
-Nor tries to force beliefs on to others.
+Neither preaches nor attempts to impose beliefs.

 Dabbles with photography, his Fediverse instance, or watches historical documentaries.
 Also reads - when time permits.